hp to amps Calculator

 This is the hp to amps calculator, a great tool that helps you convert hp to amps for an electric motor (or any other device).
-It's essentially a similar thing to the conversion from wattage to amperage, but at the same time, you don't have to worry about switching between units!
+It's essentially similar to the watts to amps calculator, but at the same time, you don't have to worry about switching between units!

-In the article, you can find a short description of what it means to convert horsepower to amps and the formulas for hp to amps conversion, depending on the current type.
+In the article, you can find a short description of what is horsepower, what it means to convert horsepower to amps, and the formulas for hp to amps conversion, depending on the current type.

 Last but not least – our tool can also work as an amps to hp calculator!
 You can choose which values to input and which you want to find!

 What does it mean to convert hp to amps?

 Hp stands for horsepower – the unit of, well, power.
 Similarly, the amps represent the amperage, which refers to the electric current measured in amperes.